saich9424/SOEN-691-PROJECT/README.md

   * <b>Alternating Least Squares (ALS) :</b>  Apache Spark ML implements alternating least squares (ALS) for collaborative filtering, a very popular algorithm for making recommendations.
 ALS recommender is a matrix factorization algorithm that uses Alternating Least Squares with Weighted-Lamda-Regularization (ALS-WR).
 It factors the user to item matrix A into the user-to-feature matrix U and the item-to-feature matrix M: It runs the ALS algorithm in a parallel fashion.

   ALS is an iterative optimization process where we for every iteration try to arrive closer and closer to a factorized representation of our original data. if we fix the set of variables X and treat them as constants, then the objective is a convex function of Y and vice versa.
-Our approach will 1 therefore be to fix Y and optimize X, then fix X and optimize Y , and repeat until convergence.
+Our approach will 1, therefore, be to fix Y and optimize X, then fix X and optimize Y, and repeat until convergence.
 This approach is known as ALS(Alternating Least Squares).
 For our objective function, the alternating least squares algorithm is as follows:

         * <b> Algorithm : </b> Algorithm of ALS

          <p align="center"><img src="https://github.com/saich9424/SOEN-691-PROJECT/blob/master/images/als%20algorithm.png" width="500"></p>